 10 Things to Consider Before Buying a Salvage Car

 With the current economy, people are constantly trying to save as much money as possible.
 Saving money does not only entail eating out less.
 It can also mean not buying brand new vehicles.
 There is a large market for used and salvage vehicles.
 However, unlike most used cars and reconditioned cars, salvage cars may require more than just an automotive technician to come to assess the vehicle.
 Salvage vehicles could require lots of elbow grease, time, and search for parts.
 However, it can be a viable option.
-This article lists ten things to consider before buying salvage cars for sale.
+This article lists 10 things to consider before buying a salvage car.

 1. Look for vehicle history and a clean title

 You should not take anybody at their word when it comes to salvaging cars.
 Request a report of the vehicle’s history either through a third party service such as CARFAX or send the VIN to the National Insurance Crime Bureau for inspection.
 As well, if you come into possession of a vehicle without a clean title, then you are putting yourself in a position in which you could be holding onto a stolen vehicle or will need to get a restored salvage title.